 Style: Quick, incisive, committed, a strong winger.

-Trivia: When he was two years old, he and his family were involved in a car accident in his hometown, colliding with a truck, that resulted in his scarred appearance.
+Trivia: When he was two years old, he and his family were involved in a car accident in his hometown, colliding with a truck, that result in his scarred appearance.